flerpan01/MCF10A-epigenome-PFOS/README.md

 ## Complementary files

-To elucidate the relevance of identified DMRs information about overlapping genomic features is needed (such as promoters, exon, intron, CpG-island).
+To elucidate the relevance of identified differentially methylated regions (DMRs) information about overlapping genomic features is needed (such as promoters, exon, intron, CpG-island).
 The database hosted at [University of California Santa Cruz (UCSC) Genomics Institute](https://genome-euro.ucsc.edu/index.html) holds genomic features for various species.
 Annotations can be exported from the [Table Browser tool](https://genome-euro.ucsc.edu/cgi-bin/hgTables).
 To download the annotations set the parameters as follow:

-+ CpG-islands annotations, save as `cpgislands_GRCh38.bed`
+1. CpG-islands annotations, save as `cpgislands_GRCh38.bed`

 ```
 clade = "Mammals"